 After making a mark 1 mm from the mouth of the pipe, slide the collar on until the mark and then stick it from the inside with liquid glue for polystyrene model, like Kibri’s.

 Once the glue dries, still in the drill mandrel, trim the collar length to obtain the pipe’s total length of 82 mm.

 Of course, you’ve better doing this production in series.

 For the outside, I used a mix of Humbrol mate colours: 90% black no.33 and 10% aluminium no.56.
-When the paint is dry, I luster it with a paper towel to give it a more shiny aspect.
+When the paint is dry, I make it shine a little with a paper towel.

 View of real pipes.